slerman12/UnifiedML/README.md

 Save videos with ```log_video=true```.

 Please see ```Hyperparams/args.yaml``` for the full, vast array of configurable options available.

+The below sections like [Classification](#classification) describe features that are more commonly used in those respective domains.
+However, since this is *Unified*ML, those features will work in RL as well.
+For example, a cosine annealing learning rate scheduler: ```lr_decay_epochs=100```.
+Different model architectures, image transforms, EMA, and more are all supported across domains!

 Achieves [top scores](#bar_chart-agents--performances) in data-efficient RL from images across Atari and DMC.